 RSUs 101: What You Need to Know About Restricted Stock Units

-Restricted Stock Units (RSUs) are a form of equity compensation where your employer promises to give you company shares—once you meet certain criteria (usually time-based or performance-based) .
+Ok so maybe the above was a little dramatic, but there’s definitely some important and not-often-talked-about considerations with RSU’s.
+Restricted Stock Units (RSUs) are a form of equity compensation where your employer promises to give you company shares once you meet certain criteria (usually time-based or performance-based).

 Think of them as a stock reward on hold.
 Until they vest, you don’t own them.
-On vesting day, they become real shares—and that’s often a taxable event.
+On vesting day, they become real shares and often come with a taxable event.

 1. Grant Date